inveniosoftware/react-searchkit/docs/docs/filters_aggregations.md

 > It is your responsibility to create the search request to your backend taking into account the configured aggregations.

 The `results` state should then contains aggregations results in the object `aggregations`.
-The `<BucketAggregation>` component expects the  Elasticsearch format:
+The `<BucketAggregation>` component expects the  OpenSearch format:

 ```json
 {